ndcarlos/spotify-project/README.md

 This README intends to provide a high-level overview of the files and folders of significance in this repository.

 ## Global dependencies
+_Note: local dependencies for projects will be detailed in their respective READMEs_
    * ### [Spotify Web API](https://developer.spotify.com/documentation/web-api)
       *  [Spotipy](https://spotipy.readthedocs.io/en/2.24.0/) is a lightweight Python library for the Spotify Web API.
 With Spotipy you get full access to all of the music data provided by the Spotify platform.
    * ### Libraries